 If you no longer wish to be contacted for marketing purposes, please email us at firstname.lastname@example.org.

 DATA COLLECTION AND PURPOSE SPECIFICATION

 We collect the personal data that you may volunteer while using our services.
 We do not collect information about our visitors from other sources, such as public records or bodies, or private organisations.
-We do not collect or use personal data for any purpose other than the specific services such as feedback forms.
+We do not collect or use personal data for any purpose other than the specific services.

 STORAGE OF DATA